Pawseyops/getexample/README.md

 ## Notes for the Pawsey Supercomputing System using SLURM

-Some useful SLURM VARIABLE associated with SBATCH
+Some useful SLURM VARIABLEs associated with SBATCH directives.
-How to set the SBATCH_ACCOUNT variable from the $MYGROUP system variable local to the Pawsey Supercomputing Center.
+How to set the SBATCH_ACCOUNT variable to default to the MYGROUP system variable local to the Pawsey Supercomputing Center.

 #export SBATCH_ACCOUNT=`echo $MYGROUP | awk 'BEGIN{FS="/"}{print $3}'`

 SLURM_SUBMIT_DIR is the directory from which the SBATCH command was run.